TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-backuprestore.md

 # If you are requesting backups to test disaster recovery

 Azure Cosmos DB automatically backs up data to guard against regional failures or accidental deletion.
-If you're requesting backup to test disaster recovery, please enable a second geo-replicated region as it is provides the manual or automatic failover.
+If you're requesting backup to test disaster recovery, please enable a second geo-replicated region which would provide the option for manual or automatic failover.
 Please review [Distribute data globally](https://docs.microsoft.com/azure/cosmos-db/distribute-data-globally)

 Please continue to file a Support Ticket if you need help restoring an accidentally deleted account/database/collection/document.